 Yes.
 Other student loans won't affect your eligibility for PhD loans.
-Repayments for your PhD loan may change slightly if you also have a Masters loan.
+Repayments for your PhD loan will be combined with those for your Masters loan.
 Undergraduate debt will remain separate.

-In a nutshell, PhD loans will be available for PhDs at all universities across the UK.
+PhD loans will be available for doctorates studied at all universities across the UK.
 This includes equivalent qualifications such as the DPhil and isn't restricted by subject area.

 Yes.
 The DPhil is equivalent to a PhD and these programmes are eligible for loans in exactly the same way.